meteorrn/meteor-react-native/README.md

 # Meteor React Native
 A set of packages allowing you to connect your React Native app to your Meteor server, and take advantage of Meteor-specific features like accounts, reactive data trackers, etc. Compatible with the latest version of React Native.

+Check out [the @meteorrn github org](https://github.com/meteorrn) for more packages, examples, and tutorials.

 [Full API Documentation](/docs/api.md)

 If you're new to React Native, you can view a guide to using React Native with Meteor on the [Official Meteor Guide](https://guide.meteor.com/react-native.html)